edeprince3/gpu_dfcc/README.md

 OVERVIEW
 ---
-This plugin to Psi4 performs GPU-accelerated density-fitted (DF) singles and doubles coupled cluster (CCSD)$^1$ computations.
-The perturbative triples contribution to the correlation energy (T) is also implemented, but the performace of (T) in the present plugin is not much better than that of the DF-CCSD(T) implementation in the current release of Psi4.
+This plugin to Psi4[1] performs GPU-accelerated density-fitted (DF) singles and doubles coupled cluster (CCSD)[2] computations.
+The perturbative triples contribution to the correlation energy (T) is also implemented, but the performace of (T) in the present plugin is not much better than that of the DF-CCSD(T)[3,4] implementation in the current release of Psi4.

 INSTALLATION
 ---